BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _DataPathSelectionParameter:
 .. py:class:: DataPathSelectionParameter

-   This parameter holds a DataPath_ object that represents an object within the DataStructure_.
+   This parameter holds a DataPath_ object that represents an object within the :ref:`DataStructure<DataStructure>`.

   .. code:: python